 To create a safe and secure eBiking experience and support the user in planning her trips.

 Turning needs into ideas

 We decided on a use case centred approach.
 Instead of replicating the same app three times, we focused each platform on the most important use cases.

 From the interviews and research we could define the following use cases:

 Planning trips is the main use case as working with maps is much more convenient on a desktop computer.
 This includes the import and editing of GPX files.
-The other main interest is reviewing of activities.
+The other main interest when using the web app is reviewing activities.
 Users often improve routes they liked and do them again.

 The Nyon executes many of the eBikes functions, but the user interaction is very limited.
 It serves mainly as a display and to adjust support levels while riding.
 Controlling the devices with the joystick is too complicated to do much more.
 Even though routing is possible so it can operate without a phone.

 Validating a new product strategy while doing a redesign is complicated.
-To many things change at once.
+Too many things change at once.
 We had to be strategic about it.